davidtwco/rfcs/text/0000-build-std/1-background.md

 (e.g. arithmetic overflow or out-of-bounds access) and the `core::panic!` macro immediately delegates to the panic handler crate.

-`std` is also a panic handler. `std`'s panic handler and `std::panic!` macro print panic information to stderr and delegate to a *panic runtime* to decide what to do next, determined by the *panic strategy*.
+`std` is also a panic handler. `std`'s panic handler function and its `std::panic!` macro print panic information to stderr and delegate to a *panic runtime* to decide what to do next, determined by the *panic strategy*.

-There are two panic runtime crates in the standard library - `panic_unwind` and `panic_abort` - each with a corresponding panic strategy.
+There are two panic runtime crates in the standard library - `panic_unwind` (which gracefully unwinds the stack using `libunwind` and performs cleanup) and `panic_abort` (which terminates the program shortly after being called).
 Each target supported by rustc specifies a default panic strategy - either "unwind" or "abort" - though these are only relevant if `std`'s panic handler is used (i.e. the target isn't a `no_std` target or being used with a `no_std` crate).

 Rust's `-Cpanic` flag allows the user to choose the panic strategy, with the target's default as a fallback.
 If `-Cpanic=unwind` is provided then this